• Skip to primary navigation

 2. There will be a big gap between what we can do and getting to zero – we don’t have all the answers yet… but that should not stop us from working on the big & easiest items

-3. Regularly review the plan
+3. Regularly review the status.
+We undertake an annual ‘self assessment’.

 How do you make an assessment of your CO2 output / consumption: